ericharmeling/in-60-seconds/PITCHME.md

 ---
 ## Agenda

-@snap[midpoint text-30 text-left span-50]
+@snap[midpoint text-left span-50]
-@ul[spaced text-white]
+@ul[spaced text-25]
 - Overview
-- Storage
+- How is data stored?
-- Replication & Distribution
+- How is data replicated and distributed?
-- Reading & Writing
+- How do reads and writes behave in CockroachDB?
-- Fault-tolerance
+- How does CockroachDB tolerate failures?
-- Consistency
+- How does CockroachDB guarantee consistency?
 @ulend
 @snapend